MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 When the data unification is complete, go to **Measures** and **Segments** to refresh them too.

+## Change the owner of an environment

+While several users can have admin permissions in Customer Insights, only one user is the owner of an environment.
+By default, it's the admin who creates an environment initially.
+As the owner of an environment, you can assign ownership to another user with admin permissions.

+1. Select the **Environment** picker in the header of the app.

+1. Select the **Edit** icon.

+1. In the **Edit environment** box, go to the **Basic information** step.

+1. In the **Change owner of environment** field, choose the new owner of the environment.

+1. Select **Review and finish**, then **Update** to apply the changes.

+## Claim ownership of an environment

+If the owner of an environment leaves the organization or their users account is deleted, the environment will have no owner.
+A user with admin permissions can claim the ownership and become the new owner.
+They can continue to own the environment or [change the ownership to another admin](#change-the-owner-of-an-environment).

+To claim ownership, select the **Take ownership** button that shows at the top of every page in Customer Insights when the original owner left the organization.

 ## Reset an existing environment

-As an administrator, you can reset an environment to an empty state if you want to delete all configurations and remove the ingested data.
+As the owner of an environment, you can reset an environment to an empty state if you want to delete all configurations and remove the ingested data.

 1. Select the **Environment** picker in the header of the app.